 - Does your account have at least one repository that contains data?
 As a test, see if you can access any of the Flow reports.
 If you cannot see the reports, your ability to access meaningful data via the API will be limited.

 - Do you have API permissions?
 To verify, log into Flow, click Settings then Users.
 Locate and click your user.
-Click the Access tab then API Access.
-Make sure at least one of the APIs listed has a check next to it.
+Click the Access tab then make sure at least one of the APIs listed in the API Access section has a check next to it.

 - Does your User have an associated API Key?
 In the Authentication section we show you how to create and use an API key so you can fetch data without having to be logged in Flow.